Updated August 2021

 DC noise cancellation

-When you fire most mods, you’ll notice a slight electrical buzzing sound as the components kick into action and current starts flowing.
-Of course this doesn’t really cause you any problems; it can just be annoying on some devices depending on how loud the buzzing is.
+When you fire most mods, you’ll notice a slight electrical buzzing sound as the components kick into action and the current starts flowing.
+Of course, this doesn’t really cause you any problems; it can just be annoying on some devices depending on how loud the buzzing is.
 DC noise cancellation, like the ClearWave technology on the Coolfire IV from Innokin and the DC cancellation on the Coolfire Ultra 150, essentially exists to remove this noise and it’s claimed to improve the accuracy of the power output too.